Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Introduction

 We consider the following 3D incompressible ideal MHD system which describes the motion of a conducting fluid with free surface boundary in an electro-magnetic field under the influence of surface tension with boundary conditions Here $\DD:=\cup_{0\leq t\leq T}\{t\}\times\DD_t$ and $\DD_t\subseteq\R^3$ is the bounded domain occupied by the conducting fluid (plasma) whose boundary $\p\DD_t$ moves with the velocity of the fluid.
 Here $u=(u_1,u_2,u_3)$ is the fluid velocity, $B=(B_1,B_2,B_3)$ is the magnetic field, $p$ is the fluid pressure and $P:=p+\frac12|B|^2$ is the total pressure.
 The quantity $\mathcal{H}$ is the mean curvature of the free surface $\p\DD_t$, $\sigma>0$ is a given constant, called surface tension coefficient and $n$ denotes the exterior unit normal to $\p\DD_t$.
 Throughout the manuscript, we will use the notation $D_t:=\p_t+u\cdot\nabla$ to denote the material derivative.

 The first boundary condition shows that the boundary of the plasma moves with the velocity of the fluid.
 It can be equivalently expressed as the velocity of $(\p\DD_t)$ is equal to $u\cdot n$.
-The second boundary condition shows that the motion of the plasma is under the influence of surface tension.
+The second boundary condition shows that the normal stress tensor is balanced by the surface tension.
 Here we note that $\mathcal{H}$ is determined by the unknown moving domain and thus not known a priori.
 The third boundary condition implies that the plasma liquid is a perfect conductor.
 We also note that $\dive B=0$ and $B\cdot n|_{\p\DD_t}=0$ are both required only for initial data and they automatically propagate to any positive time.
 Therefore, the system \eqref{MHD}-\eqref{MHDB} is not over-determined.

 Under the conditions above, we have the following conservation of physical energy \cite[Section 1]{luozhangMHDST3.5}.

 Given a simply connected domain $\DD_0\subseteq\R^3$ and initial data $u_0$ and $B_0$ satisfying $\dive u_0=0$ and $\dive B_0=0, B_0\cdot n|_{\{t=0\}\times \p\DD_0}=0$, we want to find a set $\DD$ and vector fields $u$ and $B$ solving \eqref{MHD}-\eqref{MHDB} with initial data